mdowst/PSNotes/README.md

 ```
 [top](#psnotes)
 ## Creating Notes
 You can create your own notes at any time using `New-PSNote`.
-Keep in mind that the snippet must be passed as string, so it is recommended to wrap them in single quotes and here-strings to prevent them from being executed when you are try to create a note.
+Keep in mind that the snippet must be passed as string, so it is recommended to wrap them in single quotes and here-strings to prevent them from being executed when you are creating a note.

 ###### Example 1: Create a new note
 This example creates a new note for the Get-ADUser cmdlet.
 Since the `-Alias` parameter is not supplied the Note value will be assigned as the alias.